citp/privacy-policy-historical/s/se/sen/sendpulse.com.md

 ## 5.4.
 List and email information

-When you add a Mailing List or create an email with the Services, we have and may access the data on your list and the information in your email.
+When you add a Mailing List or create an email with the Services, we may access the data on your list and the contents of the email you are sending using SendPulse service.

 ## 5.5.
 Web beacons